sbtrn-devil/crtk/docs/api.md

 `start` returns a coroutine handle, object that allows to control and synchronize on the coroutine.
 See `'CoroutineHandle'` for more info.
 Coroutine code will start actual execution on next soonest asynchronous occasion.

-Note that, from coroutine perspective, any pending asynchronous code (including code from other coroutines) is only "allowed" to run during `yield *SYNCW()` statements.
+Note that, from coroutine perspective, any pending asynchronous code (including code from other coroutines) is only "allowed" to run during `yield *SYNCW()` statements (`await nowThen.SYNCW` for `async` function based coroutines).

 ## startMethod: _Symbol_